spideyclick/Lynx-Program-Downloader/README.md

 # Lynx-Program-Downloader

+## This program is currently not functional!

+But it partially is...I just need to iron out the kinks.

 This is a bash shell script that downloads, updates and sorts files from websites that require you to go through several pages to initiate a download, and it uses Lynx to do so.

 This script is made to run on Linux distributions that use Bash (Doesn't work so well with regular shell right now).